 It’s a useful tool for when you don’t need answers from your receipts, mainly to avoid email threads that comes with it.
 But if you are looking for a solution to send several emails at once, this is the best option for you.

 When to go for shared mailboxes

-Shared mailboxes are ideal for team workflows that require collaboration, such as Sales, Customer support, Marketing and others.
-Usually teams that need to share a same email address.
+Shared mailboxes are ideal for team workflows that require collaboration, such as Sales, Customer support, Marketing, and others.
+Usually, teams that need to share the same email address.
 They can benefit a lot from a shared inbox, since it eliminates failures in the communication, avoiding long threads of emails.

-Finally, when using a shared inbox you allow your teammates to be more productive while collaborating in shared tasks.
-Consequently your workflow will become better and the processes more accurate.
-Besides, it also turns your business more customer-focused since you can manage emails and tasks clearly, without any confusion os miscommunication.
+Finally, when using a shared inbox, you allow your teammates to be more productive while collaborating in shared tasks.
+Consequently, your workflow will become better and the processes more accurate.
+Besides, it also turns your business more customer-focused since you can manage emails and tasks clearly, without any confusion or miscommunication.
 This type of customer focus and attention is what builds loyalty on them towards your brand.

-In short, when the battle of distribution list vs shared mailbox starts in our mind, analyze what are the main issues you have been facing with your team right now.
+In short, when the battle of distribution list vs. shared mailbox starts in our mind, analyze what the main issues you have been facing with your team right now are.
 The right answer will be the option that will fit all the purposes you are aiming for.